Okay, little torch. It’s time

 — Arleen Paré, author of Lake of Two Mountains

-His poems are published in literary journals and anthologies in Canada, England, Germany and Slovenia.
-He is the winner of the Vallum Award for Poetry, twice finalist for the Dorothy Livesay BC Book Award, and recipient of an honour of distinction from the Writers Trust of Canada for emerging LGBTQ writers.
+He is winner of the Vallum Award for Poetry, twice finalist for the Dorothy Livesay BC Book Award and recipient of an honour of distinction from the Writers Trust of Canada for emerging LGBTQ writers.